With its distinctive towers, the Conciergerie on the Île de la Cité used to belong to the Kings of France.

 The Conciergerie: a bit of history

-Today, the Conciergerie occupies the North part of the old royal residence of Palais de la Cité which is believed to have been founded in the 6th century by Clovis, the first French king.
+Today, the Conciergerie occupies the north part of the old royal residence of Palais de la Cité, which is believed to have been founded in the 6th century by Clovis, the first French king.

 During the Middle Ages

-In the 10th century, Hugh Capet, the first Capetian king, established his council and government in the Palais de la Cité.
-Thus it became the seat of royal power.
-In the King’s absence, le Concierge was appointed a keeper to hold command of the royal residence, hence the term “Conciergerie“.
-This title was regarded as a very high-ranking one as le Concierge was considered the King’s housekeeper.
+In the 10th century, Hugh Capet, the first Capetian king, established his council and government in the Palais de la Cité, which became the seat of royal power.

-The Conciergerie remained the seat of the Kings of France from Hugh Capet to the 14th century.
+The Conciergerie remained the seat of the kings of France from Hugh Capet to the 14th century.

 The palace was extended and fortified under Louis IX (Saint-Louis) and Philip IV (Philip the Fair).
-The latter added the façade towers and a large Gothic hall.

-Following the incursions of the bourgeois led by Etienne Marcel in 1358, King Charles V left the Conciergerie to the Hôtel Saint-Pol in the Marais (no longer existing today).
-Later, the Kings of France would establish their royal residence in the Louvre while enjoying residing in the chateaux of the Loire.
+Following the incursions of the bourgeois led by Etienne Marcel in 1358, King Charles V left the Conciergerie to the Hôtel Saint-Pol in the Marais (which no longer exists today).

-As for the Conciergerie, it continued to be used as the seat of the Parliament of Paris (the highest judicial court in the kingdom).
 In addition, part of the building was converted as a prison in 1391, housing a mixture of common outlaws and political detainees, such as Ravaillac (King Henry IV’s assassin).

 During the French Revolution

-During the French Revolution, the people of Paris nicknamed the Conciergerie ‘the antechamber to the guillotine‘.
-It became the central penitentiary of a network of prisons throughout Paris.
-In March 1793, the Revolutionary Tribunal sat in the Grand Chamber and in July 1793, Robespierre inaugurated the ‘Reign of Terror’ which ordered the arrest of anyone presumed to be an enemy of the Revolution or who confessed to being so.
+In July 1793, Robespierre inaugurated the ‘Reign of Terror’, which ordered the arrest of anyone presumed to be an enemy of the Revolution or who confessed to being so.

-The Conciergerie housed as many as 1,200 prisoners at once.
-Between September 1793 and July 1794, the tribunal’s public prosecutor Quentin Fouquier-Tinville judged more than 2,700 people.
 For most of them, it was the final stop before being picked up by cart to one of the guillotines set throughout Paris.

 Famous prisoners included Queen Marie-Antoinette, Charlotte Corday, Madame Elisabeth, Madame du Barry, Georges Danton and Robespierre.